vanhoangkha/Networking-fundamentals/Day50_Port_Security.md

 VIOLATION MODES

-- There are THREE DIFFERENT VIOLATION MODES that determine what the SWITCH will do if an unauthorized FRAME enters an INTERFACE configured with PORT SECURITY
+- There are THREE DIFFERENT VIOLATION MODES that determine what the Switch will do if an unauthorized Khung enters an Giao diện configured with Cổng Bảo mật
     - SHUTDOWN
-        - Effectively shuts down the PORT by placing it in an ‘err-disabled` state
+        - Effectively shuts down the Cổng by placing it in an ‘err-disabled` state
         - Generates a SYSLOG and / or SNMP message when the INTERFACE is ‘disabled’
         - The VIOLATION counter is set to 1 when the INTERFACE is ‘disabled’
     - RESTRICT